Full stop: Computing

 It is used in many programming languages as an important part of the syntax.
 C uses it as a means of accessing a member of a struct, and this syntax was inherited by C++ as a means of accessing a member of a class or object.
 Java and Python also follow this convention.
 Pascal uses it both as a means of accessing a member of a record set (the equivalent of struct in C), a member of an object, and after the end construct that defines the body of the program.
-In APL it is also used for generalised inner product and outer product.
-In Erlang, Prolog, and Smalltalk, it marks the end of a statement ("sentence").
+In APL, it is also used for generalised inner product and outer product.
+In Erlang, Prolog and Smalltalk, it marks the end of a statement ("sentence").
 In a regular expression, it represents a match of any character.
 In Perl and PHP, the dot is the string concatenation operator.
 In the Haskell standard library, it is the function composition operator.
-In COBOL a full stop ends a statement.
+In COBOL, a full stop ends a statement.

-In file systems, the dot is commonly used to separate the extension of a file name from the name of the file.
+In file systems, the dot is commonly used to separate the extension of a file name from the name of the file (e.g., filename.mp4).
 RISC OS uses dots to separate levels of the hierarchical file system when writing path names—similar to / (forward-slash) in Unix-based systems and \ (back-slash) in MS-DOS-based systems and the Windows NT systems that succeeded them.
 In Unix-like operating systems, some applications treat files or directories that start with a dot as hidden.
 This means that they are not displayed or listed to the user by default.
 In Unix-like systems and Microsoft Windows, the dot character represents the working directory of the file system.
 Two dots (..) represent the parent directory of the working directory.

-Bourne shell-derived command-line interpreters, such as sh, ksh, and bash, use the dot as a command to read a file and execute its content in the running interpreter.
-(Some of these also offer source as a synonym, based on that usage in the C-shell.)
+Bourne shell-derived command-line interpreters, such as sh, ksh and bash, use the dot as a command to read a file and execute its content in the running interpreter.
+(Some of these also offer source as a synonym, based on that usage in the C shell.)

 Versions of software are often denoted with the style x.y.z (or more), where x is a major release, y is a mid-cycle enhancement release and z is a patch level designation, but actual usage is entirely vendor specific.